 - “Content wins every time so choose a template that helps you present it better.”

-- “A great template has done its job if a recruiter’s attention goes straight to a killer opening statement about you.
+- “A great resume template has done its job if a recruiter’s attention goes straight to a killer opening statement about you.
 Avoid templates that simply draw attention to a pretty graphic somewhere else on the page.”

 - “Choose a resume template that lets you highlight things.
 Slabs of unbroken text are impossible to scan, so I just don’t bother.”